oszuidwest/zwfm-metadata/EXTENDING.md

-# Extending ZWFM Metadata
+# Extending ZuidWest FM Metadata

-This guide covers how to add new inputs, outputs, and formatters to the ZWFM metadata system.
+This guide covers how to add new inputs, outputs, and formatters to the ZuidWest FM metadata system.
 The system uses a clean interface-based architecture that makes extending functionality straightforward.

 ## Table of Contents